HASBROUCK HEIGHTS SWIM CLUB INC.

 Section 4

-A new Member who is admitted after the assessment of the Annual dues for operation under Section 2 of this Article, but before the end of the swimming season for the year, shall pay a proportionate amount of such dues, computed in accordance with a method to be determined by the Board of Trustees.
+A new Member who is admitted after the assessment of the Annual dues for operation under Section 2 of this Article, but before the end of the swimming season for the year, may be allowed to, at the board’s discretion, pay a proportionate amount of such dues, computed in accordance with a method to be determined by the Board of Trustees.

 Section 5